AbubakarTechy/Teacher-Book/README.md

 # Teacher-Book.
-This is made on Javascript fronted and python backend with
+This is made on Javascript fronted and python backend with flask.